 Professor Seppo Iso-Ahola argues that important health-promoting behaviors such as exercise cannot be perceived and presented as choices to be selected from a host of leisure activities; rather, they have to be seen as activities that have to be undertaken regardless of conditions.

-The psychological trick here is for exercise to become a forced "choice".
+The psychological trick here is for exercise to become a forced "choice."

-What this means practically is referred to by Professor Seppo Iso-Ahola as the systematic construction of an ‘exercise infrastructure’.
+What this means practically is referred to by Professor Seppo Iso-Ahola as the systematic construction of an "exercise infrastructure."

 This may mean, for example, altering your environment so that it encourages you to take exercise.
-It might mean having your gym clothes laid out on your couch so they are a nasty reminder of what you are supposed to be doing instead of watching TV, or choosing a time of the day where there is less competition from other activities you prefer to do – maybe take exercise first thing in the morning or at lunch time.
+It might mean having your gym clothes laid out on your couch so they are a nasty reminder of what you are supposed to be doing instead of watching TV, or choosing a time of the day when there is less competition from other activities you prefer to do – maybe take exercise first thing in the morning or at lunchtime.
 Or get other people to go running with, so that knock on the door makes it more difficult to stay in watching the TV.

 With a sufficient number of repeats, past these initial hurdles, exercisers can advance to the point where a permanent choice is made to exercise regardless of daily predicaments.